-In addition to the June mail survey of Sedona residents, the study team will host a public visioning session in Sedona in late July or early August.
+In addition to the June mail survey of Sedona residents, the study team hosted a public visioning session in Sedona in September.

-At the session, the study team will present preliminary findings of its research and surveys, and ask for ideas to act on these findings.
+At the session, the study team presented preliminary findings of its research and surveys, and asked for ideas to act on these findings.

-The Sustainable Tourism Plan will represent a community vision of tourism management that will balance our thriving tourism economy and tourism’s impact on traffic, the natural environment and our sense of community.
-It is due in October 2018.
+The Sustainable Tourism Plan represented a community vision of tourism management that balances our thriving tourism economy and tourism’s impact on traffic, the natural environment and our sense of community.

 • Recommendations on transportation alternatives